-- This NTP excludes installation and operation of emitting equipment (compressors, dehydration generators) at the compressor site.
-Prior to operation of the equipment at the compressor site Central Valley Gas Storage will need to comply with APM AIR-4, APM AIR-5, MM AIR-1 and MM AIR-2.
-A separate NTP (NTP 7) will need to be issued by the CPUC prior to installing and operating any equipment at the compressor station. - Copies of all relevant permits, compliance plans (i.e., MMCRP, SWPPP, etc.), and this Notice to Proceed shall be available on-site for the duration of construction activities.
+- In compliance with APM AIR-4, Central Valley will participate in the U.S. EPA's Natural Gas STAR Program.
+Central Valley will sign a memorandum of understanding (MOU) with the U.S. EPA prior to commercial operation of the compressor station.
+Verification of this measure shall be provided to the CPUC as part of NTP #14. - In compliance with APM AIR-5, Central Valley will report each year to the CPUC its GHG emissions and the number of GHG offsets purchased and retired to offset project emissions above 10,000 metric tons per year (mtpy).
+Central Valley will provide documentation verifying commitments to APM AIR-5 as part of NTP #14. - In compliance with MM AIR-2, a copy of the ClimateSmart agreement shall be provided to the CPUC prior to operation of the compressor station.
+Central Valley will provide documentation verifying commitments to MM AIR-2 as part of NTP #14. - In compliance with MM AIR-3, during operation, Central Valley will report its annual GHG emission inventory to the CPUC by March 31 of the following year.
+Central Valley will provide documentation verifying commitments to MM AIR-3 as part of NTP #14. - Copies of all relevant permits, compliance plans (i.e., MMCRP, SWPPP, etc.), and this Notice to Proceed shall be available on-site for the duration of construction activities.
 Copies of permits shall be provided to the CPUC upon request. - All crew personnel shall be appropriately trained on environmental issues, including requirements of the MMCRP, prior to starting work.
 A log shall be maintained on-site with the names of all crew personnel trained and submitted to the CPUC. - Central Valley shall comply with all applicable mitigation measures while conducting construction activities within the approved work limits associated with this Notice to Proceed.